-After about 12 hours we would recommend applying a separate leather conditioner or protection cream to provided added protection and suppleness to your leather.
+After about 12 hours we would recommend applying a separate leather conditioner or protection cream to provide added protection and suppleness to your leather.

-Having done a number of DIY leather repairs myself without the benefit a leather repair kit, I know from my own personal experience how easy and straight forward the process can be and the fantastic feeling of real achievement you get from stepping back and admiring the repair you have done, not to mention the money you have saved from not having to call someone in to do it.
+Having done a number of DIY leather seat repairs myself without the benefit of a leather repair kit, I know from my own personal experience how easy and straightforward the process can be and the fantastic feeling of real achievement you get from stepping back and admiring the repair you have done, not to mention the money you have saved from not having to call someone in to do it.

-If you have some leather that is scuffed or in need of re-colouring – go-ahead – give it a go – if like me you won’t be disappointed.
+If you have a leather car seat repair that is required or in need of re-colouring – go-ahead – give it a go – if like me you won’t be disappointed.